evaristoc/reversing/_posts/2023-09-27-how-to-change-background-color-when-scrolling.markdown

 # Tada!

-The actual code finish on a fifth html section which is not associated to any animation, therefore **scrollMagic** sets the non-existing scene to the default layout.
+In the original code, the last animation is *not* instantiated.
+The fifth HTML section doesn't have a **scrollMagic** scene associated with it.
+As soon as we leave the previous scene (i.e. the fourth HTML section) **scrollMagic** implements an animation that ends in a default layout (white background).

 And that was it.
-So how all that happened?
+So... how all that happened?
+What should we know in order to do something similar?

-In order to make this animation, the author had to provide the code with an indication on when and how the changes should trigger.
+One thing that the coder must do is to find a proper identification of the HTML elements that will hold the triggers of the animation, and pass that identification to **scrollMagic** as property.

+The other thing is to identify the HTML elements that will be changed.
+They might be different to those holding the trigger value.
+In the example above, changes were implemented to the **body** tag.
+Additionally, it is necessary to define how our target elements should change.
+Those changes might be set as (css) attributes included in our stylesheet under a single css selector (usually classes, but can be other).

-*A couple of other things worth remembering about **scrollMagic** are scenes and controllers.*
+A couple of other things worth remembering about **scrollMagic** are *scenes and controllers.*

-In **scrollMagic** (and in many other animation and visualization packages) the concept of ***scene*** is commonly used as reference of animation events.
+In **scrollMagic** (and in many other animation and visualization packages) the concept of ***scene*** is commonly used as declaration of the animation events and contain the trigger, the HTML elements to be affected when reaching that trigger, and the new styling of the affected HTML elements.

-Another concept was the **controller**.
+The **scene** also contains the animation properties (eg. duration).

+Once you have identified the scenes, you might want to call the ***controller***.
 This is actually the executor of the animation.
 Once the scenes are instantiated, they have to be added to the controller in order to start the animation.

-**scrollMagic** uses that also the same concept and it is to the coder to define those scenes and how they will change.
+Every time a trigger is activated, the **controller** will look for the target elements in the HTML page and will add / replace the styling selectors as defined on the associated **scene**.

 > Something to remember...
-The way the coder decides what the element of the scene are might not be always the same, and sometimes depends of what you are allow to do given the limitations of the technology.
+Different coders working on a similar project might define the scenes differently, and sometimes the definition of the scene might depend of what you are allow to do given the limitations of the technology.

 ## Final remarks

-This code worked just fine as first example but before think on things that could be done differently regarding the code by this author?
+This code worked just fine as first example.
+However I wonder if there would be things that could have been done differently?
+Do you have any ideas?
+Try to think at different ways to code this project!

 Ok, this is all for this post!
 Hope it was helpful.
 And keep coding!